Work

 What we helped clarify

-- How to translate specialized operational knowledge into a navigable, credible consulting offer
+- How to translate specialized knowledge into a navigable, credible offer

-- Which concepts required explanation versus demonstration to move decision-makers toward a commercial conversation
+- Which concepts needed explanation versus live demonstration

-- Where simulation and diagnostics served the methodology versus where they created unnecessary complexity
+- Where simulation served the methodology versus added complexity

 Restaurant Operations Management Platform